Join a free event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.

 Exhibits rotate exploring the plants, animals and cultures that make for a fascinating visit.
 Special events and possible pop-up tours launch from this location.
 Special guest listed under programs occure at this tent.

-We are grateful to program experts such the Ucluelet Aquarium the Raincoast Education Society, Pacific Rim National Park Reserve, Silva Johansson and Redd FIsh Restoration Society for their expertise.
+We are grateful to program experts such the Ucluelet Aquarium the Raincoast Education Society, Pacific Rim National Park Reserve, WildSafe BC, and Redd FIsh Restoration Society for their expertise.

 The trail and events could not exist without the support of the District of Ucluelet.
 Special Guest speakers enrich our programs, stay tuned.